Why Your Business Needs Fast Wi-Fi

 With the growing popularity of the cloud, businesses have access to apps that can help them save money and increase productivity.
 Before an office environment can fully embrace the power of these apps, fast Wi-Fi is a must.
 In time, your team will increasingly be accessing their files and emails using mobile devices, whether in the office or in the field, so fast Wi-Fi will be essential to every aspect of operations.

 Impress Business Partners and Clients

 If you own a storefront, free high-speed Wi-Fi is a great way to lure in customers.
 In fact, in a survey conducted by Cisco, 70 percent reported they now use public Wi-Fi hotspots, with 57 percent using them weekly.
 Businesses like cafés and restaurants have found that customers stay longer and spend more money on food and beverages when they are offered free Wi-Fi as an amenity.
-Hotels especially benefit by offering Wi-Fi, with a Hotels.com survey finding that free Wi-Fi is a dealbreaker for consumers, who will book a competitor if it isn’t offered.
+The hospitality industry especially benefits by offering Wi-Fi, with a Hotels.com survey finding that free Wi-Fi for hotels is a dealbreaker for consumers, who will book a competitor if it isn’t offered.

 Outside of the food and hospitality industry, businesses that require customers to wait for appointments or services can gain value from fast Wi-Fi.
 This includes auto repair shops, medical offices, and law offices.
 During this wait time, having access to free Wi-Fi helps keep customers and clients busy, happy, and productive.